What follows is a partial list of states in which legislation related to "academic bills of rights" was introduced.

 The Arizona Senate rejected SB 1331, which would have required community colleges and universities to provide an alternative course, alternative coursework, alternative learning materials or alternative activity."
 The original language defined acceptable objections on the part of students to situations where "the course, coursework, learning material, or activity conflicts with the student's beliefs or practices in sex, morality or religion."
 This version passed the Senate Higher Education Committee on a 5-2 vote, but then was amended in the Rules committee to "narrow" the criteria for student's finding work "offensive."
 The new language narrowed that to materials "depicts or describes sexual activity, sexual conduct, sexual excitement, sadomasochistic abuse or nudity in a patently offensive way."
 The full Senate voted to kill the bill 17-12.

 Legislation was introduced in 2004, but was defeated.
 A bill was reintroduced in 2005.
 SB 5 was heard by the Education Committee on April 20; the bill was defeated by a vote of 6 - 4 against.
 The California AAUP Conference was very active and visible in its opposition to this legislation.
-Visit the California conference's website for a comparison of the two bills, articles, and action suggestions, including the conference's response (.doc) to SB 5.

 Florida HB 837 (.pdf) addressed student and faculty academic freedom in public institutions of postsecondary education.
 The bill was passed the Education Committee, but officially died on the House Calendar on May 6, 2005.